sonnygobdev/udacity/README.md

 4. What is the longest running TV Show? **Grey's Anatomy**
 5. What movie has the longest running time.?
 Black Mirror: Bandersnatch **(312 minutes or roughly 5 hours)**
 # Setting Out
-I have discussed the results of this analysis in this medium post https://sonnygob.medium.com/
+I have discussed the results of this analysis in this medium post [Wow I did not know that about Netflix](https://sonnygob.medium.com/).